The Snow Report

 What’s Driving the Market Right Now

-At a high level, the story is straightforward:
+At a high level, the story hasn't changed — it's intensified.

 • Buyers are active and decisive

-• And when something comes to market that makes sense, it’s getting absorbed quickly
+• When something comes to market that makes sense, it's gone fast

 That combination is what’s driving the pace — and the pricing.

-Inventory is down nearly 40% year-over-year — and buyers are acting like it.
+Inventory is down 35–40% year-over-year — and buyers are acting like it.

 There are currently just ~200 single-family homes on the market citywide — still well below normal for this time of year.

-In practical terms, when a house comes up in a neighborhood buyers already understand — the Sunset, Richmond, Noe — it doesn’t need time to find its market.
+In practical terms, when a home comes to market in a neighborhood buyers already understand and want to be in, it often doesn’t take long to find its audience.

 The demand is already there.

-Condos are having a strong start to the year, but the pace is more measured.
+Condos are having a strong start to the year.
+The pace is more measured, but the direction is clear.

-• Condo market has shifted from buyer-leaning last year to a seller's market now
+• The condo market has shifted from buyer-leaning last year to a seller's market now

-Units that feel straightforward — good light, functional layout, no obvious compromises — are moving quickly.
-The rest are taking longer to find their buyer.
+Units that feel straightforward and easy to understand are moving quickly.
+Units with functional compromises, deferred maintenance, or weaker locations are generally taking longer to find their buyer.

 Speed Is Up — And It’s Supply Driven

-When a home comes to market and checks the basic boxes — location, workable layout, reasonable pricing — buyers are not waiting around.
+When a home comes to market and checks the core boxes buyers are prioritizing today — location, livability, condition, layout, and pricing clarity — buyers are moving quickly.

-On average, homes are selling in roughly 12–14 daysbut that number reflects how quickly buyers are stepping in, not just how homes are being marketed.
+Homes are selling in 11–14 days — and that number reflects how quickly buyers are stepping in, not just how homes are being marketed.

 Inventory Remains The Key Issue